Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools/thm-editor-by-i-love-kfc.md

 # THM Editor

 - Program Developer:
   - i-love-kfc
 - The version described in the article: [1.4](https://gitlab.com/i-love-kfc/thm-editor/-/releases/1.4)
 - [Ap-pro forum topic](https://ap-pro.ru/forums/topic/3543-thm-editor)

 ___

-## About:
+## About

 Utility for editing .thm files without the need to use the SDK